How to Craft Personal Vows

 A wedding — no matter how many days, how many guests, how many parties — is essentially just this.
 A person looking into the eyes of another and making a promise before an audience of the very closest friends and family bearing witness.
 It’s so simple, and yet exceedingly difficult: to capture, in the course of minutes, one’s love for another, how it came to be and the ways in which you plan to nurture it for the duration of your partnership.

-Still, with shifting norms in contemporary wedding culture, more couples are ditching the “to have and to hold” script, which has remained largely unchanged since its inception in the Book of Common Prayer in 1549.
+Still, with shifting norms in contemporary wedding culture, more couples are ditching the “to have and to hold” wedding vows script, which has remained largely unchanged since its inception in the Book of Common Prayer in 1549.
 Instead, they are opting to craft personal vows that feel truer to their union.

 These few minutes during which the couple recites words they’ve written for one another can be the most intimate and meaningful of the entire ceremony: a time to outline what this contract, this promise, really means and a crucial moment of pathos for the guests (because who doesn’t want to cry a bit at a wedding).

 Beyond that, vows are the moment for you to articulate what you love about your partner.
 A tall order.
 But if you’re stuck, we’re here for you.
 Having seen dozens of these, we’ve observed that the best personal vows tend to incorporate a few crucial elements while maintaining that sense of individual style and tone that makes the practice such a poignant form of self-expression.
-To start writing heartfelt vows (that are also the same tone and length as your partner's, use the Provenance Vow Builder)

 How Long Should My Vows Be?